Why Your CMP Is Missing 30% of Your Trackers

 2. They operate client-side.
 Server-side tracking and redirects happen before the browser even evaluates consent.

 3. They can't see network requests.
-The actual HTTP requests—the tracking data leaving your site—happen below their visibility.
+The actual HTTP requests, which represent the tracking data leaving your site, happen below their visibility.

 The Legal Implication